s-matyukevich/raspberry-pi-os/docs/lesson01/linux/project-structure.md

 git checkout v4.14
 ```

-We are using `v4.14` version, because this was the latest linux version at the time of writing.
-All references to the linux source code are going to be made for this specific version.
+We are using `v4.14` version because this was the latest version at the time of writing.
+All references to the Linux source code will be made using this specific version.

-Next, let's take a look on the folders, that we can find inside linux repository.
-We are not going to look into all of them, but only on those that I consider the most important to start with:
+Next, let's take a look at the folders, that we can find inside the Linux repository.
+We are not going to look at all of them, but only at those that I consider the most important to start with:

-[arch](https://github.com/torvalds/linux/tree/v4.14/arch) - this folder contains subfoldera, each for a specific processor architecture.
-Mostly we are going to work with [arm64](https://github.com/torvalds/linux/tree/v4.14/arch/arm64) architecture - this is the one that is designed to work with ARM.v8 processors.
+[arch](https://github.com/torvalds/linux/tree/v4.14/arch) This folder contains subfolders, each for a specific processor architecture.
+Mostly we are going to work with [arm64](https://github.com/torvalds/linux/tree/v4.14/arch/arm64) - this is the one that is compatible with ARM.v8 processors.
-[init](https://github.com/torvalds/linux/tree/v4.14/init) - kernel is always booted by  some architecture specific code.
-But then execution is passed to the [start_kernel](https://github.com/torvalds/linux/blob/v4.14/init/main.c#L509) function that is responsible bo common kernel initialization and actually is an architecture independent kernel starting point. `start_kernel` function togeter with some other initialization functions are defined in the `init` folder.
+[init](https://github.com/torvalds/linux/tree/v4.14/init) Kernel is always booted by architecture specific code.
+But then execution is passed to the [start_kernel](https://github.com/torvalds/linux/blob/v4.14/init/main.c#L509) function that is responsible for common kernel initialization and is an architecture independent kernel starting point. `start_kernel` function, together with some other initialization functions, is defined in the `init` folder.
-[kernel](https://github.com/torvalds/linux/tree/v4.14/kernel) - this is the core of the linux kernel.
-Here you can find implementations of almost all mojor kernel subsystems.
+[kernel](https://github.com/torvalds/linux/tree/v4.14/kernel) This is the core of the Linux kernel.
+Almost all major kernel subsystems are implemented there.
-[mm](https://github.com/torvalds/linux/tree/v4.14/mm) - all data structures and methods related to memory management.
+[mm](https://github.com/torvalds/linux/tree/v4.14/mm) All data structures and methods related to memory management are defined there.
-[drivers](https://github.com/torvalds/linux/tree/v4.14/drivers) - this is the largest folder in the linux kernel.
-It contains implementation of all device drivers.
+[drivers](https://github.com/torvalds/linux/tree/v4.14/drivers) This is the largest folder in the Linux kernel.
+It contains implementations of all device drivers.
-[fs](https://github.com/torvalds/linux/tree/v4.14/fs) - look here to find implementation of different filesystems.
+[fs](https://github.com/torvalds/linux/tree/v4.14/fs) You can look here to find different filesystem implementations.

+This explanation is very high-level, but this is enough for now.In the next chapter, we will try to examine Linux build system in some details.